 The night is divided into several blocks and is designed for people to be able to turn up when it suits them, and do as little or as much as they like:

 - 6:30pm-7pm.
 Two Motorcycles will be on track, pacing on the stayers line.
-Moto 1 will pace for Road Bikes only.
-Moto 2 will be half a lap away, and will be pacing for Track Bikes only.
-Ensure you know which bike is which before joining in, check by looking at other bikes as dependng on the pacer they may prefer one scooter over another.
-The pace will gradually rise from 30 to 35kmh, with riders to do one-lap turns behind the Moto.
-Efforts* every 3.5km - 4km (ish) (8-10 laps)
+Two Port Adelaide motos will be half a lap apart, one for road bikes only, the other for track bikes only.
+Ensure you know which moto is which before joining in, check by looking at other bikes as dependng on the pacer they may prefer one scooter over another.
+The pace will gradually rise from 30 to 33kmh, with riders to do one-lap turns behind the Moto.
+Efforts* for each group are taken approx every 10 laps as indicated by a honker (do there is a horn every 5 laps, be sure you only do an effort for your group),

 - 8pm-?
-Bike continues to increase speed till no riders are left.
+Bikes will drop down to the pole line and gradually to increase speed till no riders are left.
 Road riders please leave the track when you're done.

 - ?-8:30 Track bikes warm-down.
 Lights out on track by 8:30pm

-* NOTE if either bunch size is too large, efforts will not be offered and the session will revert to a motorpaced paceline on the Pole Line, only.
-If it's really cold, the motor pacers need more frequent breaks to warm up!
+* NOTE If it's really cold, the motor pacers need more frequent breaks to warm up!

 Things you need to know about Motorpace Sessions

-SIGNING ON: Sign on in the club rooms before going on the track.
-Bring your CA or MTBA recreation or competition membership. and $5 in correct change.
+SIGNING ON: Pre-register online for the correct day/session.
+Bring your CA or MTBA recreation or competition membership with you as we may need to check it.
 If you are unsure about anything, please ask a coach or official before getting on the track.

 RIDING BEHIND THE BIKE: In Motorpacing, the aim is to stay as one long single-file group and smoothly rotate turns.
 We will be pacing on the Stayers Line.
 Don’t ride two abreast.
 Don’t overtake the rider in front of you, unless he/she swings off.
 If you need to drop out, don’t let a gap develop, as the rider behind you will struggle to close the gap and the group will fracture.
 To prevent a gap developing, put in one last effort to pull your wheelman up to the wheel in front, and then swing out of the group to the high side (if safe to do so – remember to check over your shoulder, indicate with an elbow ‘flick’, then gently move upwards).
 You can then slowly circulate on the fence until you can exit the track, or you can drop back in the end of the bunch if you have caught your breath and want to go again.
 Don't circulate on the fence longer than needed to get on or off your bunch, exit the track for a rest and food/drink.